EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 In the next blog in this series we'll explore the following three use cases described above:

-- *Trigger pipeline runs when external resources (such as git commits or uploads to a S3 bucket) change*
+- *Trigger pipeline runs when external resources (such as Git commits or uploads to a S3 bucket) change*
 - *Use inputs and outputs to tasks*
-- *Write outputs externally (like making a git commit or pushing a file to S3)*
+- *Write outputs externally (like making a Git commit or pushing a file to S3)*